3 Things You Need to Know About Starting a Food Truck

 Food Trucks Are All About Location

 One of the biggest advantages a food truck has over a traditional restaurant is that it brings the food to the customers.
 However, because of restrictions and licensing, a food truck can't just set up shop wherever there are crowds of people.
-Most towns and cities require that any food truck vendor apply for special licenses and permits.
+Most towns and cities require that any food truck vendor applies for special licenses and permits.
 That's why it's important to first find out if an area allows food trucks.
 Sometimes the number of permits allowed in one area is capped, causing a long waiting period for food truck owners.

 Food Trucks Go Beyond Sandwiches and Burgers